 A recent plague wiped out all but two of the city’s sorcerers.
 Reb, one of the two survivors, becomes concerned when it seems that magic has suddenly stopped working.
 Soon she is forced to acknowledge that someone has deposed the cityangel without being able to replace it.
 Marcia, Heir to House Fereno, and one of the few in high society who is well-aware that magic still exists, stumbles across that same truth.
 But it is just one part of a much more ambitious plan to sieze control of Marek.

-The second book in the series, Shadow and Storm, will be published by Elsewhen Press in January 2020.
+The second book in the series, Shadow and Storm, was published by Elsewhen Press on 3rd January 2020.

 Book 2 of the Marek series